Finding the Law of the Micro-States and Small Jurisdictions of Europe

 Published case law compilations:

-An online database maintained by the Department of Internal Affairs for official use can be consulted by the public, and material printed or downloaded, at the Biblioteca di Stato.
+An online database maintained by the Department of Internal Affairs for official use can be consulted by the public, and materials are printed or downloaded at the Biblioteca di Stato.
 As of March 23, 1999, the database included laws through 1997.
 It might be worthwhile checking from time to time to see if web access has been made available to this database.
-The Università degli Studi has a Dipartimento di Studi Giuridici
+The Università degli Studi has a Dipartimento di Studi Giuridici.

 Primary law: